borealbirds/ring-of-fire/docs/species/WTSP/index.md

 subtitle: Zonotrichia albicollis
 ---

-The population size of White-throated Sparrow (Bruant &amp;agrave; gorge blanche) in the Ring of Fire region was 19.467 (17.91, 21.038) million individuals based on the [BAM National Models](https://dx.doi.org/10.5281/zenodo.4018335).
+The population size of White-throated Sparrow (<div>Bruant &amp;agrave; gorge blanche</div>) in the Ring of Fire region was 19.467 (17.91, 21.038) million individuals based on the [BAM National Models](https://dx.doi.org/10.5281/zenodo.4018335).

 # Maps